tuxpeople/test.thomas-deutsch.ch/content/Personal/2011-12-31-This-is-your-blog.md

----
-layout: post
-title: This is your blog, delivered by scriptogr.am
+Title: This is your blog, delivered by scriptogr.am
----
+Date: 2010-12-03 10:20
+Tags: thats, awesome
+Category: yeah
+Slug: my-super-post
+Author: Thomas Deutsch
+Summary: Short version for index and feeds

 {{ page.title }}
 ================